Frank Jensen: Political career

 When Mogens Lykketoft resigned as leader of the Social Democrats after losing the 2005 Danish parliamentary election, Jensen and Helle Thorning-Schmidt were the two candidates to succeed him.
 The party members voted on 12 April 2005, electing Thorning-Schmidt as leader with 24,261 votes (53%) against 21,348 votes (47%) for Frank Jensen.
 After the results, he decided not to run for the Folketing again in the next election.

 In 2009 he was elected as the Social Democrats lead candidate for Lord Mayor of Copenhagen.
 He was elected as mayor of Copenhagen in 2009, and reelected in 2013 and 2017.
 In 2020 he stepped down because of several sexual harassment allegations.

 Jensen is the author of several scientific papers and articles.
 In 2018 he stated on the online magazine Impakter.com that Copenhagen has decreased its CO_{2} emissions by 40% since 2005.

 Controversies

 In 2011, Jensen was accused of trying to lick a female coworker at a julefrokost at the Copenhagen City Hall.

 In 2020, Jensen admitted that he had been sexually harassing various women in the previous ~30 years of his career.

 On 19 October 2020, Jensen announced he would stop in politics and step down as Lord Mayor and Deputy Leader as a result of the allegations.

+Personal life

+Jensen's son, Lasse Frimand Jensen, is the current Mayor of Aalborg.